Brave should have had a different name.

 The story does succeed, and remarkably so, on an emotionally level for one uncomplicated reason: if you have a mother (and especially if you’re a daughter) then this movie was created for you.
 It’s a tribute to you and your mother, the trials you have overcome together, and will always have to overcome because you’re different from each other.
 For that, Brave will make you laugh.
 And cry.
 And wish you had your mother there to cry on.

 It practically is Beauty and the Beast, ultimately, but if the beast is your mom then where does that leave you when the mob comes knocking?
 Instead of Belle crying out to Gaston to stop, we have a redheaded spitfire with a bow, arrows, and a broadsword, ready to cleave anyone in two who tries to hurt to mother.

 Which is a beautiful symmetry.
 Because it’s exactly what your mother would do for you.

 So despite a few misfires (and an awkward title), Brave will still pack the punch you expect from a Pixar film.
 More than anything, it proves something important—we need more stories about mothers.
 About mothers and daughters.
 About mothers and daughters having adventures together.

 Or, maybe, we all just need to have more adventures with our mothers.

-Emily Asher-Perrin sadly did not have three wicked little brothers to help her scheme when she was younger.
+Emmet Asher-Perrin sadly did not have three wicked little brothers to help her scheme when she was younger.
 She did have red hair, though.
 You can bug her on Twitter and read more of her work here and elsewhere.